GoogleCloudPlatform/podcast/site/content/about.md

 +++
 date = "2015-08-04T18:59:22Z"
 draft = false
-title = "About Google Cloud Platform" description = "All about the Google Cloud Platform Podcast"
+title = "About Google Cloud Platform Podcast" description = "All about the Google Cloud Platform Podcast"
 +++